keybase/book-content/01-account/03-following.md

 {% set section_title = "Following" %}

 ## Following helps keep accounts trustworthy

-TL;DR: Following helps confirm that people are who they say they are on Keybase.
+Following helps confirm that people are who they say they are on Keybase.
 But it doesn’t necessarily indicate a relationship.
 More importantly, following helps provide reassurance that accounts are trustworthy and secure.

-You can follow people on Keybase and they can follow you.
-But it’s not the same as following someone on Twitter or Instagram.
-Following on Keybase doesn’t necessarily imply any sort of relationship or exchange.
+Tip: Follow people on Keybase to help make your account and theirs more trustworthy.

 ### Follow people
 You can and definitely should follow people you know and interact with on Keybase.
 But following helps keep accounts secure and trustworthy even if you don’t know someone you follow or someone who follows you.